moodley-interactive/statamic-responsive-image/README.md

 ## Config

 The published config can be found in `config/statamic-image-renderer.php` and you can set up the breakpoints, the image provider and the container size for your main content.

+## Placeholder

+Placeholder are getting generated on upload.
+If you add the addon to an existing site, you can generate the placeholders for all assets already uploaded with a command.
+To to so run `php please resp:generate`.
 ## Tag Usage

 In all the examples the assets field is called `image` in the blueprint.
 Can be called anything, thats up to your fieldsets/blueprint.